-I have been attending Paul Jacobs’ performances in the Organ Recital Series prepared by the San Francisco Symphony (SFS) in Davies Symphony for as long as I have been going to concerts in that Series.
+I have been attending Paul Jacobs’ performances in the Organ Recital Series prepared by the San Francisco Symphony (SFS) in Davies Symphony Hall for as long as I have been going to concerts in that Series.
 I was also in the audience when he gave his debut performance with SFS in 2009.
 The SFS Ruffatti Concert Organ commands a prodigious number of ranks of pipes, controlled through five manual keyboards and one for pedals.
 Over the years Jacobs has cultivated a full command of the technical nuts and bolts to evoke the most expressive sounds from this instrument to accommodate just about any genre of organ music.
 He regularly plays without sheet music, preferring instead to focus on thorough advance preparation work.

 Jacobs is also not afraid to rise to the challenges of major undertakings.
 Such was the case yesterday afternoon, when he devoted the second half of his program to Louis Vierne’s Opus 59 (sixth) symphony in B minor.
 As is almost always the case, he prefaced the performance with informative remarks to the audience.
 He justified Vierne’s use of the genre category “symphony” (rather than “sonata”) on the grounds that the diverse sonorities of the different ranks of pipes required the same level of “orchestral” thinking that went into any of the symphonies performed by SFS.